hunsa/reprompi-deprecated/src/contrib/intercommunication/README.md

 ### Communicators

-Benchmarking with inter-communicators involves for different communicators:
+Benchmarking with inter-communicators involves four different communicators:

  1. Before construction of the inter-communicator, only `MPI_COMM_WORLD` exists.
  2. For operations which are benchmarked, `MPI_COMM_WORLD` must be replaced with the new inter-communicator.